-On January 3, 2014, the District Court ordered that I/P Engine recover an additional sum from the Defendants for supplemental damages and prejudgment interest.
-This ruling can be found at http://bit.ly/1iRY5rc.
-On January 21, 2014, the District Court ruled that the Defendants' alleged design-around was "nothing more than a colorable variation of the system adjudged to infringe," and accordingly I/P Engine "is entitled to ongoing royalties as long as [the] Defendants continue to use the modified system."
-This ruling can be found at http://bit.ly/1rpVeZp.
+On January 3, 2014, the District Court ordered that I/P Engine recover an additional sum of \$17,320,000 from Defendants for supplemental damages and prejudgment interest.

+On January 21, 2014, the District Court ruled that Defendants' alleged design-around is "nothing more than a colorable variation of the system adjudged to infringe," and accordingly I/P Engine "is entitled to ongoing royalties as long as Defendants continue to use the modified system."

 On January 28, 2014, the District Court ruled that the appropriate ongoing royalty rate for Defendants' continued infringement of the patents-in-suit that "would reasonably compensate [I/P Engine] for giving up [its] right to exclude yet allow an ongoing willful infringer to make a reasonable profit" is a rate of 6.5% of the 20.9% royalty base previously set by the District Court.
+The Defendants also filed a separate appeal related to these matters.